 Released: Adnan Syed murder conviction vacated, judge rules

-BALTIMORE -- Adnan Syed had his murder conviction vacated and will be released from prison, a judge ruled.
+BALTIMORE -- Adnan Syed was released from prison after his murder conviction was vacated by a judge on Monday.

 Syed, 41, was previously sentenced to life after he was convicted for the 1999 murder of his ex-girlfriend Hae Min Lee.